A Town or a Watchtower?

 ABOVE: The hill of Treska, where a fortification once stood during the Middle Ages

-The hill of Treska, standing at 735 meters above sea level, dominates the landscape.
-From its summit, one can survey the entire southern foothills of Rudnik and spot the Ostrvica peak with its namesake fortress to the northwest.
-This strategic vantage point suggests that the fortification on Treska may have been part of a broader network of watchtowers encircling Mount Rudnik to safeguard the local mines.
-The fortification’s base is similar in size and spatial organisation to the Gradina fortification in nearby Majdan village, hinting at a standardised design for these towers.
+The hill of Treska, rising to 735 meters above sea level, dominates the landscape.
+From its summit, one can survey the entire southern foothills of Rudnik and spot the Ostrvica peak, along with its namesake fortress to the northwest.
+This strategic vantage point suggests that the fortification on Treska may have been part of a broader network of watchtowers encircling Mount Rudnik to protect the local mines.
+The base of the fortification is comparable in size and spatial organisation to the Gradina fortification in the nearby village of Majdan, indicating a standardised design for these towers.

 ABOVE LEFT: A rocky ridge known as Krš descends from the summit of Treska